-Believe it or not, the Raspberry Pi is now six years old.
-In its relatively short life the Pi has ushered in a new revolution in computing that stretches far beyond its original remit which was to promote basic computer science education in schools.
+Believe it or not, the Raspberry Pi is almost ten years old.
+In this relatively short period the Pi has ushered in a new revolution in computing that stretches far beyond its original remit which was to promote basic computer science education in schools.

-There have been several fresh Pi developments over the past few years.
-The Pi Zero was released in 2015, and the Pi and its 'essentials' kit is available for less than £11 (around $15, AU$20).
-The Pi Zero W was added to the Zero family in February 2017, featuring a 1GHz processor, 512MB RAM and support for Wi-Fi and Bluetooth, all for just over £15 (around $20, AU$26) with accessories.
+There have been several Pi developments over the past few years.
+The Pi Zero (opens in new tab) was released in 2015, and the Pi and its 'essentials' kit is available for a very cheap price.
+The Pi Zero W was added to the Zero family in February 2017, featuring a 1GHz processor, 512MB RAM and support for Wi-Fi and Bluetooth, with accessories.